 Governing Laws

-There are specific governing laws put in place by the State of Washington that must be observed by both the principal and agent when preparing a power of attorney.
+There are specific governing laws put in place by the State of Washington that must be observed by both the principal and agent when preparing it.
 Those laws include:

 - For specific powers like life-prolonging acts, the agent can make medical and health care decisions or give out permission on behalf of the principal.

-- In Washington State, the legal requirements for durable power of attorney should be in writing.
-The principal must use specific language that highlights that the agent’s powers remain in effect even if the principal becomes incapacitated.
+- In Washington State, the legal requirements for durable POA should be in writing.
+The principal must use specific language that highlights that the agentโs powers remain in effect even if the principal becomes incapacitated.

-- The revocation of durable power of attorney only happens if the principal revokes a power of attorney or if the court revokes it after the principal becomes incapacitated.
+- The revocation of durable POA only happens if the principal or the court revokes it after the principal becomes incapacitated.

-- There are no specifications in the laws of Washington State when it comes to questions about whether Washington power of attorney forms are valid from State-to-State and what happens if a physician is unwilling to follow the durable power of attorney.
+- There are no specifications in the laws of Washington State when it comes to questions about whether these forms are valid from State-to-State and what happens if a physician is unwilling to follow the durable POA.

 - There is immunity for an attending physician acting in good faith and with no negligence.
 The laws state that such a physician will not be held liable.